By Dana Kim, Crypto Markets Analyst

 The Case of Biotech Firms

 Several biotech firms, such as Moderna, have leveraged federal resources for vaccine research against diseases like COVID-19.
 If the NSF oversight board diminishes, conflicts of interest may escalate, allowing these corporate entities to influence project priorities and outcomes.
 The emphasis might shift from unbiased research to self-serving scientific inquiry, prioritizing profits over public health.
+This aligns with current discourse on how tech innovations intersect with health, as discussed in the article on the implementation of new technology in biotech.

 Top Tools and Solutions